 Pastore, Robert R. Stock Options: An Authoritative Guide to Incentive and Nonqualified Stock Options, 2nd edition. (printed Dec.
 1999).
 ISBN 0966889924.
 PCM Capital Publishing.

-I haven’t read this but I have been told this is an excellent reference for those of you fortunate enough to have a bundle of stock options.
+This is an excellent reference for those of you fortunate enough to have a bundle of stock options.
 Give me a few options as a tip for finding this book, ok? :-) The book covers tax and legal issues and gives advice on when to keep or exercise your options.

 Ralston, Anthony.
 The Demographics of Candidates for Faculty Positions in Computer Science.
 Communications of the ACM 39, 3 (March 1996), 78-84.